ssss1131/Filo-backend/README.md

 - **Search** by filename
 - **Track storage quota** with live progress bar

-All your data is stored in MinIO (S3-compatible), metadata in PostgreSQL, and sessions in Redis.
+All your data is stored in MinIO (S3-compatible), metadata in PostgreSQL, and sessions in Redis.<br>
+Frontend of this application is - https://github.com/ssss1131/Filo-frontend

 ---